 Catering to distinguished gentlemen since 1885, there is no authority on English shirt-making that can touch Turnbull & Asser.
 To give a glimpse of the prowess in T&A’s made-to-measure, when H.R.H The Prince of Wales was first permitted to grant a Royal Warrant of Appointment, Turnbull & Asser were top of his list.
 He’d worn their shirts since childhood.

-Turnbull & Asser still produce what they refer to as “The Dr. No Shirt”, so distinguished gentlemen can dress just as Connery did back in the 1960’s.
+Turnbull & Asser still produces what they refer to as “The Dr. No Shirt”, so distinguished gentlemen can dress just as Connery did back in the 1960s.
 They still continue to be associated with the 007 franchise, also retailing “The Casino Royale Dress Shirt”, as worn by Daniel Craig in the 2006 film of the same name.
 However, for the real Turnbull & Asser experience, meeting with royal tailor Steve Quin to create your very own bespoke shirts is one that cannot be matched.

 5. Smoke Like Bond: Shop for Dunhill Lighters at Bourdon House

 Founded in 1893, Alfred Dunhill is a global icon of men’s luxury.
 Originally born out of a saddlery business turned motor accessory business, today Dunhill produces all manner of menswear, leather goods, and accessories; representing a British heritage that very few other brands can claim.

 Amongst the ever-growing Dunhill legacy is the production of one of the first butane gas lighters, in the mid-1950s, and its long-running association with Bond started not long afterward.
 In fact, the first time we ever see Connery on-screen as 007, his right hand is grasping Dunhill Wideboy.
 He uses it to light a cigarette, before uttering those immortal words: “Bond, James Bond”.